wallix/awless/README.md

 # Why awless

-`awless` stands out by providing the following features:
+`awless` stands out by having the following characteristics:

 - small and hierarchical set of commands
-- create and revert fully-fledged infrastructures through a new simple and powerful templating language (see [`awless` templates (wiki)](https://github.com/wallix/awless/wiki/Templates))
+- a simple/powerful text [templating language](https://github.com/wallix/awless/wiki/Templates) to create and **revert** fully-fledged infrastructures
+- wrapping/composing AWS API calls when necessary to enrich behaviour.
+Ex: ensure smart defaults, security best practices, etc.
-- local log of all your cloud modifications done through `awless`
+- local log of all your cloud modifications done through `awless` to list/revert past actions
+- sync to a local graph storage of your cloud representation
-- exploration of your cloud infrastructure and resources relations, **even offline** using a local graph storage
+- exploration of your cloud infrastructure and resources interrelations, **even offline** using the local graph storage
-- greater output's readability with numerous machine and human friendly formats
-- ensure smart defaults & security best practices
+- clearer and flexible terminal output's with: numerous formats (machine/human friendly), enriched resources's properties/relations when feasible
 - connect easily using awless' **smart SSH** to your private & public instances

 # Install